lorandhajos/API_Assignment/documents/systemdesign.md

 The backups should be retained for a maximum of one week.

+You can use the ```restore.sh``` script to restore a backup.
+But make sure to stop docker first and it may cause issues when restoring.

 ## API

 The API will function as a middleman system between the front-end and the database and will satisfy at least the following conditions: